ESL Activities

 Check Price on Amazon

 Yes?
 Thought so!
 Then the book you’re going to love is this one over on Amazon: 39 No-Prep/Low-Prep ESL Grammar Activities.
-The key to better English classes is a variety of engaging, interesting and student-centred activities and this book will help you do that in style!
+The key to better English classes is a variety of engaging, interesting, and student-centered activities and this book will help you do that in style!

 Or, keep a copy on the bookshelf in your office and use it as a handy reference guide for doing lesson plans.
 It really is that easy!